feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/brain_circuits.md

 - Check which region it's in
 - Use global search (if available)
 - Navigate through region hierarchy
-- Use Circuits dropdown to view all regions
+- Hover **Circuits** on the root scene top bar to list circuits under the main circuit

 **"Region appears empty"**
 - Ensure you've navigated into it (double-click or open)